SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-10"></a>
 ### Practice 10 : File modification with `sed`

-####
-#### From the vcf file OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION-100000.vcf
-* Now, in the VCF file, we would like to replace the genotypes by allelic dose.
-This means that we should replace the whole field by `0` when the genotype is `0/0`, by `1` when the genotype is `0/1` and `2` when the genotype is `1/1`

 #### From fasta files in `LINUX-TP/Fasta`
-* In `fasta` directory, there are two files : `C_AllContigs.fasta` and `contig_tgicl.fasta`.
+* In the `LINUX4JEDI-TP/9-denovoAssembly` directory, there are two files : `DAOSW_abyss-contigs.fa`and `TOG5681_abyss-contigs.fa`.
 Before to generate a unique file with all 2 libraries, we would like to tag each sequence per its origin.
-In each file, add the respective tag VS1- / VS2- just before the identifier.
+In each file, add the respective tag DAOSW_ / TOG5681_ just before the identifier.

 {% highlight bash %}
-# File C_AllContigs.fasta initially
+# File DAOSW_abyss-contigs.fa initially
->C_pseu_c1
-AAAAATGTTTGAAATCCACTTGGCATTMAATGGTGAAAGAATTTTAGATTTTTATATACT
-CCCTCGGTAAGGAAATTGTTGTCTCATTTTGGGATTCACAATTATTACCAACAGTGCAAG
-GGTTTT

-#File C_AllContigs.fasta
->VS1-C_pseu_c1
-AAAAATGTTTGAAATCCACTTGGCATTMAATGGTGAAAGAATTTTAGATTTTTATATACT
-CCCTCGGTAAGGAAATTGTTGTCTCATTTTGGGATTCACAATTATTACCAACAGTGCAAG
-GGTTTT
+>0 71 531
+CTTTTTGAACTTTTTCATTCCGGTCAAAAAAATATCGCACCCGTGGGGGCTCAATATATGCCAATATTGGC
+>2 217 449

+# File DAOSW_abyss-contigs.rename.fasta
+>DAOSW_0 71 531
+CTTTTTGAACTTTTTCATTCCGGTCAAAAAAATATCGCACCCGTGGGGGCTCAATATATGCCAATATTGGC
+>DAOSW_2 217 449

 {% endhighlight %}

-Rq : Test first the sed command on one file and STDOUT, then store the results in new files named RN-VS.MID1.clean.sff.fasta …
+Rq : Test first the sed command on one file and STDOUT, then store the results in new files named DAOSW_abyss-contigs.renamed.fasta and TOG5681_abyss-contigs.renamed.fasta

-* Generate a file named all-contigs.fasta with all the sequences - `cat file1 file2 > file3`
-* Count the number of sequences in the fasta file just created `grep -c ">" `
-* Count the sequence number of each library in this file
+> BONUS : try to change each line starting with > such as :  `>0 71 531`=> `>DAOSW_0`

+#### vcf file `LINUX4JEDI-TP/4-vcf/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.shuf.100000.vcf.gz`
+* Now, in the VCF file, we would like to replace the genotypes by allelic dose.
+This means that we should replace the whole field by `0` when the genotype is `0/0`, by `1` when the genotype is `0/1` and `2` when the genotype is `1/1`

 #### From fastq files in `Data/fastq/pairedTwoIndividusIrigin`
 * In the directory `Data/fastq/pairedTwoIndividusIrigin` transform the fastq file irigin1_1.fastq in fasta format